 The amendments to IAS 1 clarify the requirements for disclosure of material accounting policy instead of significant accounting policies.
-The amendment applies to annual reporting periods beginning on or after 1 January 2024.
-Earlier application is permitted.
-These amendments are not expected to result in any significant changes within the Bank.
+The amendment applies to annual reporting periods beginning on or after 1 January 2023.
+These amendments do not result in any significant changes within the Bank.

 The amendments to IAS 8 replace the definition of a change in accounting estimates with a definition of accounting estimates.
 Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".
 Entities develop accounting estimates if accounting policies require items in financial statements to be measured in a way that involves measurement uncertainty.
 The amendments clarify that a change in accounting estimate that results from new information or new developments is not the correction of an error.
 In addition, the effects of a change in an input or a measurement technique used to develop an accounting estimate are changes in accounting estimates if they do not result from the correction of prior period errors.
 A change in an accounting estimate may affect only the current period's profit or loss, or the profit or loss of both the current period and future periods.
 The amendment applies to annual reporting periods beginning on or after 1 January 2023.
-Earlier application is permitted.
-These amendments are not expected to result in any significant changes within the Bank.
+These amendments do not to result in any significant changes within the Bank.

 The amendments to IAS 12 provide a further exception from the initial recognition exemption.
 Under the amendments, an entity does not apply the initial recognition exemption for transactions that give rise to equal taxable and deductible temporary differences.
 Depending on the applicable tax law, equal taxable and deductible temporary differences may arise on initial recognition of an asset and liability in a transaction that is not a business combination and affects neither accounting nor taxable profit.
-Following the amendments to IAS 12, an entity is required to recognise the related deferred tax asset and liability, with the recognition of any deferred tax asset being subject to the recoverability criteria in IAS 12.
-The amendment applies to annual reporting periods beginning on or after 1 January 2023.
-Earlier application is permitted.
-These amendments are not expected to result in any significant changes within the Bank.
+Following the amendments to IAS 12, when tax deductions are attributable to the lease liability, temporary differences associated with the lease asset and lease liability arise on initial recognition of the lease, an entity is required to recognise the related deferred tax asset and liability.
+The amendment applies to annual reporting periods beginning on or after 1 January 2023, applying to transactions that occurred on or after the beginning of the earliest comparative period.
+There was no impact on the statement of financial position because the of IAS balances qualify for offset under paragraph 74 of IAS 12.
+There was also no impact on the opening retained earnings as at 1 January 2022 as a result of the change.